 (iii) it is handy (obscure fact: the German for a mobile phone is “Handy”).
 You have your phone on you anyhow.
 No need to lug around guidebooks, maps (tho’ personally I would always carry one, and a compass, as back-up), and a separate GPS unit;

 (iv) it is good value.
 You can buy a 1-month subscription, which includes the ability to access all 1:50,000 and 1:25,000 maps and to download any of them for use off-line, for £3.99 for a month – long enough to do most long-distance footpaths.
 If you are a regular walker, they cost £23.99 for a year.
 By contrast, standard OS 1:25,000 maps cost £8.99 each, or £14.99 for the weatherproof version.
-You may need many for a long walk, and never use them again.
 The OS app is, in a way, part of the future-oriented sharing economy (links in bold italics are to other posts on this site).

 The OS maps app is not perfect.
 In heavy rain, it is hard to keep your phone dry, and a waterproof pouch makes it hard to use the phone e.g. to take pictures.
 I found the app crashed occasionally, particularly when downloading maps.
 The size of your phone screen makes it hard to get the strategic sense of where you’re going you enjoy with a traditional map.
 It may be best to combine it with a 1:50,000 map as a back-up and strategic guide.

 You’re in Scotland on the last – or first – leg of the Pennine Way

 View from near the Schil, showing advancing rain